jondeuce/DECAES.jl/docs/src/cli.md

 Additionally, you can pass arguments to `bet` with the `--betargs` flag:

 ```@example
-println("\$ julia --threads=auto decaes.jl -- image.nii --bet --betpath /path/to/bet --betargs '-m -n' <COMMAND LINE ARGS>") # hide
+println("\$ julia --threads=auto decaes.jl -- image.nii --bet --betpath /path/to/bet --betargs -m,-n <COMMAND LINE ARGS>") # hide
 ```

-Note that `bet` arguments must be passed as a single string to `--betargs`, separated by spaces, as shown above.
+Note that `bet` arguments must be passed as a single string to `--betargs`, separated by commas or spaces, as shown above.

-Equivalently, add `--bet`, `--betpath`, `/path/to/bet`, `--betargs`, `-m -n ...` as consecutive lines in your settings file.
+Equivalently, add `--bet`, `--betpath`, `/path/to/bet`, `--betargs`, `-m,-n` as consecutive lines in your settings file.

 !!! note
     If a mask file is passed using the `--mask` flag, the `--bet` flag will be ignored and the mask file will be used